smruti11/find-Replace/README.md

 # find-Replace
-merge a set of excel file in local folder to single file, then find &amp; replace a value with new value in the final file
+merge a set of excel files available in local folder to single file, then find and replace a value with new value in the final file.
+Access the export_dataframe.xlsx in the local folder to get the final result

 Step 1: run the fnr.py file in local
-Step 2: give the path of any of the local exce; file from the folder where all the excel files are present Step 3: give the name of the column where value has to be replaced step 4: give the orignial value & replaced value as input step 5: On completion find the local file in the folder whose path was given as an input
+Step 2: give the path of any of the local excel file from the folder where all the excel files are present step 3: give the orignial value & replaced value as input step 4: On completion find the local file (export_dataframe.xlsx) in the folder whose path was given as an input